mpenet/legba/README.md

 * Provide building blocks to **build on top of your preferred routing libraries** or **plug onto any existing router**

-* But **also provide a default, easy to use single handler entry point** with routing for a given schema, built on the aforementioned primitives
+* But **can also provide a default, easy to use single handler entry point** with routing for a given schema, built on the aforementioned primitives

 * Provide **detailed**, informative and **customizable error messages**